hiepph/hiepph.github.io/content/bookshelf/index.md

    "layout": "single"
 }

-Some learning materials that has left big impact on me.
+Some learning materials that have left big impacts on me.

 ## Computer Networking